fahdarafat/Instabug-FE-Task/README.md

   - To handle unknown routes, use ui-route, which should redirect to the not found page you just created.

 #### Req #5: Style the Employees table
   - Refer to below screenshot to style the home page employees table.
+[Done]
   ![table-design](table-design.png)

 #### (BOUNS #1) Install cypress and automate one of the following scenarios: